unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 ## Wednesday, 22nd October 2024.

 1. **Extend auto-generation to separate the coursework**.
+2. *Go through my personal and academic emails*.
+3. *Print all of the practical and additional questions*.
-2. Refine Scientific Computing code (incl. comments).
+4. Refine Scientific Computing code (incl. comments).
-3. Complete the reflections for my Scientific Computing Logbook.
+5. Complete the reflections for my Scientific Computing Logbook.
-4. Complete Algebraic Structures Coursework.
+6. Complete Algebraic Structures Coursework.
-5. Apply to placements for my year in industry.
+7. Apply to placements for my year in industry.
-6. Tidy up my LinkedIn.
+8. Tidy up my LinkedIn.

 ---
 ## Personal